facelessuser/coloraide/docs/src/markdown/interpolation.md

 a color from one to another is done in linear time.
 For example, if you are translating between 2 colors and you request the `#!py3 0.5` point in the interpolation process, you will get a color exactly in the middle of the transition.
-With easing functions, you can completely change the progress in relation to time by compressing the rate of change at the start or end of the interpolation process or even elongating them; the possibilities are endless.
+With easing functions, you can completely change the progress in relation to time by compressing the rate of change at the start, end, or middle of the interpolation process or even elongating them; the possibilities are endless.

-Sometimes, it is easier to visualize what something means than to just have it explained.
-Here we apply an easing function by setting `progress`.
-Here we change the rate of progress along the line using different easing functions.
+To illustrate, here are a couple of easing functions.
+Each one is provided via the `progress` parameter.
+The only rules are that the value needs to be a callable function that accepts a `#!py3 float` input (usually between 0 - 1) and the return must be a float.

 ```playground
 import math